 Video Motion Detection: Motion is detected during live video monitoring.
-Select the windows that need to be monitored.
+Select the window that needs to be monitored.

 Periodic: The event is triggered in specified intervals.
 The trigger interval unit is in minutes.

 Digital input: The external trigger input to the camera.